I love telling stories.

 Ovidius talks about this type of behaviour when saying: “To wish is of little consequence.
 To achieve, you must earnestly desire, and this desire must shorten your sleep.”
 That is what passion feels like.

-I googled around for almost all weekend, found interesting bits and pieces that people knew about, but so far, I have not discovered any writing about how fountain pens work and why they look like the way they do.
+I googled around for almost all weekend, found bits and pieces that people knew about, but so far, I have not discovered any writing about how fountain pens work and why they look like the way they do.

 But if, lo and behold, the fountain pen would stop working altogether, we are prepared to bear the often higher charges for repair than the cost of a replacement.